jamf/Setup-Manager/ConfigurationProfile.md

 This key sets the action and label for the button shown when Setup Manger has completed.

-There are three options:
+There are four options:
 - `continue`: (default) merely quits Setup Manager and allows the user to continue (probably Setup Assistant or login window)
 - `restart`: restarts the Mac
-- `shut down`: (no space!) shuts down the Mac
+- `shutdown`: (no space!) shuts down the Mac
+- `none`: no button shown. (see note below)

 **Warning:** `restart` and `shutdown` options will force their action immediately.
 If a user is logged in (after user-initiated enrollment), they may lose data from open, unsaved documents.

+**Note on `none`:** the `none` option exists for workflows where the restart or continue is controlled by a process other than Setup Manager.
+For example, when installing additional software with a `finishedScript` or `finishedTrigger` which forces a restart.
+Having a `continue` or `restart` button would be confusing and might interrupt the installation in the finished process.
+However, having no button to end Setup Manager at all, might leave the user 'stuck' there, so be sure to always restart or kill Setup Manager.
+You can always use the keyboard shortcut `shift-control-command-E` to quit Setup Manager.

 This is also the action that is performed when the `finalCountdown` timer runs out.